 Dear Turmeric Novice,

 I am happy you are discovering all of the powerful health benefits that this golden root has to offer, as this is one of my favorite spices/herbs of Ayurveda.
 I use it myself daily in recipes and teas, and have experienced many of turmeric’s health benefits first hand.
-As an Ayurvedic practitioner, I often prescribe it in my client’s individual herbal formulas and use it prevalently in my Ayurvedic apothecary collection as well.
+As an Ayurvedic practitioner, I often prescribe it in my client’s individual herbal formulas.
 Luckily there are countless ways to incorporate turmeric into your daily routine, whether it be by adding it to your meals, using it in a tea or taking it as an herbal remedy.

 Before I provide some ways to get your daily dose of turmeric, I would like to share the wide range of health benefits turmeric has to offer.
 Indeed it will be very good for both your acne and liver issues!